 Dialogue with developers has revealed that there is joint benefit if the Neighbourhood Plan sets out community expectations.
 These are best defined in a design statement within a new local policy.
 This policy establishes a framework to guide all future development.
 Individual site design and access statements will be required from every developer proposing to build on the sites approved in this Neighbourhood Plan.
-The Design Policy UPP TH10/P1 is the foundation upon which these should be based.
+Policy 9 on Design and Access is the foundation upon which these should be based.

-Policy UPP TH10/P1 - Design and Access
+Policy 9 - Design and Access